kaisenlinux/python3-cpuinfo/README.md

 --help: show this help message and exit
 --json: Return the info in JSON format
 --version: Return the version of py-cpuinfo
+--trace: Traces code paths used to find CPU info to file
 ~~~